 Step 2 is the application of the cost allocation rules set out below.
 These rules are only for all-the-way tariffs and do not apply to LDNO tariffs.

-Step 3 involves adjustments to the tariff components calculated in step 2 in order to match revenue recovered from the CDCM to the amount of revenue allowed under the price control conditions.
+Step 3 involves adjustments to the tariff components calculated in step 2 in order to match revenue recovered from the CDCM to the amount of revenue allowed under the price control conditions less any adjustment needed for the recovery of DNO Party Supplier of Last Resort pass-through, which are allocated in step 5 following the application of discount factors as detailed in step 4.

 Step 4 uses price control condition calculations, actual expenditure data and forecast expenditure data in order to determine discount percentages, which are then applied to all-the-way tariffs in order to produce LDNO tariffs.

+10a Step 5 allocates DNO Party Supplier of Last Resort pass-through costs to all tariffs, including those for LDNOs.

 Step 4 is independent from Steps 1 to 3.
 In practical terms, Step 4 must be performed first, as the discount percentages are used within Step 1 to combine volume forecasts for all-the-way and portfolio tariffs into a single composite dataset for each type of end user.